spaceship-prompt/spaceship-prompt/README.md

 ```

 Done.
 This command should link `spaceship.zsh` as `prompt_spaceship_setup` to your `$fpath` and set `prompt spaceship` in `.zshrc`.
 Just reload your terminal.
+Ensure that you have enabled post-scripts in npm by ```npm config set ignore-scripts false``` before starting installation.

 **💡 Tip:** Update Spaceship to new versions as you would any other package.